-Stalls Applications have closed for the 2017 National Folk Festival and will reopen in August.
+Thank you to all our wonderful 2017 stall holders.
+Stalls Applications for the 2018 National Folk Festival and will open in August.
 If you would like to be added to our mailing list to be advised when applications open for the 2018 Festival, please contact the Stalls Officer Jayne Simon: [email protected]

 INFORMATION FOR 2017 STALLHOLDERS